-In late August 2015, the Creeks Division began construction of the Alice Keck Park Memorial Gardens Storm Water Infiltration Project.
+In 2015, the Creeks Division completed construction of the Alice Keck Park Memorial Gardens Storm Water Infiltration Project.

-The existing concrete sidewalks surrounding the park are being removed and replaced with permeable pavers, designed to help improve local creek and ocean water quality.
+The previously existing concrete sidewalks surrounding the park were removed and replaced with permeable pavers, designed to help improve local creek and ocean water quality.

 The project is designed to capture and treat polluted storm water and incidental runoff, and allow it to soak slowly into the ground.
 This prevents pollutants in runoff from flowing into storm drains, which lead directly to our creeks and ocean untreated.

 Water flows between the pavers and into carefully selected and compacted rock below, and then into the ground, where it will be naturally treated by microbes in the soil.
 This infiltration prevents runoff and helps recharge groundwater.